Eating Smart While Away From Home

 Instead, I suggest finishing off the plate and seeing how you feel afterward.
 Next time, stop when you are full, leave the extra food and see how your body responds to that.
 You know your body best.
 It will tell you when it is full.

 So next time you’re eating away from home, swap those fries for a side salad, don’t sweat how much dressing you put on it and don’t feel compelled to eat every bite.
 Success is what makes us want to keep doing something.
-When we notice the benefits in ourselves.
+When we notice the benefits in ourselves, we are encouraged to keep going.